75 Amazing Benefits of Coffee

 Coffee Can Speed Up Your Metabolism

 In need of a metabolic boost?
 Just look to your cup of coffee.
 An older study in the American Journal of Clinical Nutrition suggests drinking it speeds up your heart rate because of how quickly it’s absorbed into the blood stream and in turn increases your metabolism.
-And for more on that: here are 30 Ways to Boost Your Metabolism After 30.

 Coffee Can Help Reduce Depression